PeterMulhair/HbxFinder/README.md

 HbxFinder is a collection of python scripts that is currently run with a string of commands.

+To run, download this repo locally using `git clone https://github.com/PeterMulhair/HbxFinder.git`

 ### Step 1: Run initial broad tBLASTn search

 `python blast_run.py --path </path/to/genome/assemblies/> `